apache/ozone/hadoop-hdds/docs/content/interface/HttpFS.md

 ## Introduction

 Ozone HttpFS is forked from the HDFS HttpFS endpoint implementation ([HDDS-5448](https://issues.apache.org/jira/browse/HDDS-5448)).
-It is added as a separate role to Ozone, like S3G.
+Ozone HttpFS is intended to be added optionally as a role in an Ozone cluster, similar to [S3 Gateway]({{< ref "design/s3gateway.md" >}}).

 HttpFS is a service that provides a REST HTTP gateway supporting File System operations (read and write).
 It is interoperable with the **webhdfs** REST HTTP API.

-HttpFS can be used to access data on an Ozone cluster behind of a firewall (the HttpFS service acts as a gateway and is the only system that is allowed to cross the firewall into the cluster).
+HttpFS can be used to access data on an Ozone cluster behind of a firewall.
+For example, the HttpFS service acts as a gateway and is the only system that is allowed to cross the firewall into the cluster.

 HttpFS can be used to access data in Ozone using HTTP utilities (such as curl and wget) and HTTP libraries Perl from other languages than Java.